 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by Somerset County Council.
-The total contributions made for the year ended 31 July 2019 were £2,463,244 of which employer's contributions totalled £1,740,190 and employees' contributions totalled £723,054.
-The employer contribution rate is 14.8%.
+The total contributions made for the year ended 31 July 2020 were £2,699,159 of which employer's contributions totalled £1,980,543 and employees' contributions totalled £718,616.
+The employer contribution rate increased in year from 14.8% to 18%.
 Employee's contributions range between 5.5% and 12.5%, depending upon salary.